nuxt/vue-meta/docs/guide/ssr.md

 # Server Side Rendering

-If you have an isomorphic/universal webapp, you'll likely want to render your metadata on the server side as well.
+If you have an isomorphic/universal web application, you'll likely want to render your metadata on the server side as well.
 Here's how.

 ## Add `vue-meta` to the context